Auroral chorus: Explanation

 The specific nature and source of the auroral chorus is a continuing question in space and atmospheric research.
 Cluster satellite observations suggest that the sounds are seemingly generated by numerous sources in rapid motion.

-Studies have shown a definite correlation on/off with fluctuations of solar wind and southward turning of IMF (which is correlated with aurora).
+Studies have shown a definite correlation on/off with fluctuations of solar wind and southward turning of interplanetary magnetic field (which is correlated with aurora).
 The strength of noise correlates with strength of geomagnetic activity in the Earth's ionosphere.
 Other studies show a clear correlation peak at upper infrasound range (less than 20 Hz).
 A delay between the peak of auroral sounds and the peak of electromagnetic activity, corresponds to the speed of sound as if it were traveling from the auroral heights (80–100 km) to the Earth's surface.
 However, local electric field signals do not correlate well with sound signals.

 Some believe that it is probable that the auroral chorus doesn't originate at the point of aurorae but rather is transformed from slight wave ripples in the air into audible sound waves by objects closer to the observer.
 There remains a question of whether real sound waves exist or if somehow electromagnetic waves affects the human ear.